 Reproduction and Uses for Other Purposes.
 The concentrated attention given the fair use provision in the context of classroom teaching activities should not obscure its application in other areas.
-It must be emphasized again that the same general standards of fair use are applicable to all kinds of uses of copyrighted material, although the relative weight to be given them will differ from ease to case differ from case to case.
+It must be emphasized again that the same general standards of fair use are applicable to all kinds of uses of copyrighted material, although the relative weight to be given them will differ from case to case.